 Waiver.
 No waiver by either party of any default by the other in the performance of any provisions of this Agreement shall operate as a waiver of any continuing or future default, whether of a like or different character.

 Assignment.
-This Agreement may not be assigned by either party without the other party's express prior written consent; provided, however, that either party may assign this Agreement to any entity (i) controlled by, or under common control with such party, or (ii) which succeeds to all or substantially all of the assets and business of such party, provided that, in the case of any such assignment by User, the assignee agrees in writing to assume the assignor's obligations under, to make the representations, warranties and covenants set forth in Section 3 hereof and otherwise to be bound by the provisions of, this Agreement (as it may be amended from time to time).
+This Agreement may not be assigned by either party without the other party's express prior written consent; provided, however, that either party may assign this Agreement to any entity (i) controlled by, or under common control with such party, or (ii) which succeeds to all or substantially all of the assets and business of such party, provided that, in the case of any such assignment, the assignee agrees in writing to assume the assignor's obligations under, to make the representations, warranties and covenants set forth for such party elsewhere in this Agreement and otherwise to be bound by the provisions of, this Agreement (as it may be amended from time to time).
 This Agreement shall be binding upon and shall inure to the benefit of the parties and their respective successors and permitted assigns in accordance with its terms.

 Governing Law.
 This Agreement is deemed entered into in New York, New York, United States of America, and shall be governed and construed in all respects by the laws of the State of New York, without giving effect to principles of conflict of law.
 Each party hereby consents to the jurisdiction of any federal or state courts located in New York, New York with respect to any action involving this Agreement.
-The parties expressly waive their right to trial by jury in any such action.

-Designation of Agent for Service of Process.
-If User is not a resident of the United States, User hereby designates NYMEX for the purposes of accepting delivery and service of any communication issued by or on behalf of the Commodity Futures Trading Commission (“CFTC”) to User and NYMEX shall transmit same to User in a manner which is reasonable under the circumstances or in a manner specified by the CFTC.
-Such designation shall remain in effect unless and until User provides NYMEX with an effective written agency agreement for this purpose with a person domiciled in the U.S. and the agreement is provided to the CFTC by NYMEX.

 Headings.
 The headings in this Agreement are intended for convenience of reference and shall not affect its interpretation.

 Severability.
 If any provision of this Agreement (or any portion thereof) shall be invalid, illegal or unenforceable, the validity, legality or enforceability of the remainder of this Agreement shall not in any way be affected or impaired thereby.